 Many Utahns are unaware of the opportunity to buy individual health insurance.
 Here are a few things you should know about health insurance plans in Utah:

-First, Utah's health insurance marketplace is federally-facilitated.
-That means that it is run by the federal government at healthcare.gov.
+- Utah's health insurance marketplace is run by the federal government via healthcare.gov.

-Third, there are two places to buy individual plans in Utah.
-You can shop on-marketplace or off-marketplace.
+- There are two places to buy individual plans in Utah: on-marketplace and off-marketplace.
 If you shop on-marketplace, you go buy coverage via the government-run Utah Health Insurance Marketplace.
 If you shop off-marketplace, you buy a plan directly from an insurance company.
-All insurance companies offer on-marketplace plans.
-Some insurance companies sell off-marketplace.
-Some companies offer both options.
-The same is true at the plan level.
-Some plans can be bought on-marketplace.
-Some can be bought only off-marketplace.
-Some can be bought via both options.
+All Utah health insurance companies offer on-marketplace plans, but not all of them off off-marketplace options.

-Fourth, in Utah, you can buy any individual plan during the Open Enrollment Period.
-This runs annually from November 1st through December 15th.
+- In Utah, you can buy any individual plan during Annual Open Enrollment.
+This runs annually from November 1st through January 15th.
 During this time, you can buy any individual or family health insurance plan available in Utah for the upcoming year.
 This is the only time you can shop for plans unless you have a qualifying life event.
 To secure coverage effective January 1st, you must enroll in a plan by December 15th.
 If you enroll after December 15th, your coverage will take effect on February 1st.

 - If you have a qualifying life event, you can shop for plans during a Special Enrollment Period.
 Life events include getting married, having a baby, losing a job, moving, and more.
 Depending on your Special Enrollment type, you may have 60 days before or 60 days following the life event to enroll in a new plan.
-If you miss your Special Enrollment Period you’ll have to wait until the next Open Enrollment to enroll.
+If you miss your Special Enrollment Period you’ll have to wait until the next Annual Open Enrollment Period to enroll.